Prag8855/aab/content/guides/german-health-insurance/for-students.md

 ---
 Title: German health insurance for students
 Short_title: Health insurance for students
-Description: This guide explains how to choose the best health insurance to study in Germany.
+Description: This guide explains how to choose the best German health insurance for students.
 Date_created: 2025-06-02
 Call_to_action: askOurInsuranceExpert
 ---

+If you study in Germany, you must have health insurance.
+You also need health insurance to apply for a [student visa](/glossary/Student%20visa).

 This guide helps you choose the best health insurance to study in Germany.
-All German residents need health insurance.
-You need it to apply for a [student visa](/glossary/Student%20visa).

 {% include "_blocks/tableOfContents.html" %}

 ## Your options

-Use my [health insurance picker](/tools/health-insurance-calculator) to compare options.
+Use my [health insurance picker](/tools/health-insurance-calculator) to see your options.

 {% include '_blocks/healthInsuranceCalculatorStatic.html' %}